intel-aero/Documents/README.md

 # Documents
-Repo to upload Reference Documents
+Repo to upload Reference Documents and Mechanical CADs